-There are five Cabomba species known for now, plus newly appeared hybrids.
+Cabomba caroliniana, commonly known as Carolina fanwort or green cabomba, is an aquatic plant species native to the southeastern United States.
+It belongs to the family Cabombaceae and is often used as an aquarium plant due to its attractive appearance.
+Cabomba is one of the most renowned and widespread long-stalked aquarium plants.
+There are five species known for now, plus newly appeared hybrids.
 Luckily, growing conditions for all these species are almost identical.
 They differ only in their appearance and growth rate.

 Habitat in the wild and invasiveness

 The plant was brought to Europe in 1906 and since then it has been here to stay in amateurs tanks.

-However, the notion of ‘natural habitat’ for Cabomba is quite a conventional one.
+However, the notion of ‘natural habitat’ for cabomba is quite a conventional one.
 The plant can propagate using not only water flow as means of transport, but various animals as well.
 At that a small fragment of its stem or leave can be enough to create a new colony of plants.

-In North America Cabomba successfully continues invading more and more new water areas.
+In North America plant successfully continues invading more and more new water areas.
 It has already assimilated in waters of many central and Northern states of the USA and now it is close to Southern states of Canada.

 Its expanding one meter long stems block water channels, stream beds of rivers and streams, prohibit boats and motor boats from sailing, impede fishing and suppress local flora.
 Neither using herbicides, nor other chemical ways of fighting against this plant can’t solve the problem.
-That’s why in Canada it is prohibited to sell Cabomba even to aquarists.
+That’s why in Canada it is prohibited to sell cabomba even to aquarists.

 All fanwort needs is abundance of light and nutrition: open water with silty bottom is a perfect biotope for it.
 As for the rest, including physical and chemical water parameters, these have almost no importance for the plant.